Eng-RSMY/extensions-and-components/README.md

 # Thunkable Extensions
 This repository is intended to be used for Thunkable extensions which are being considered for incorporation as Thunkable components.
 It is a fork of the appinventor-sources repository from MIT.
-The orginal App Inventor README file can be viewed [here](./README-orig.md).
+The original App Inventor README file can be viewed [here](./README-orig.md).

 Note that this is a public open source repository using the Apache 2 license.
 If you put your code in this repo your extension source can be freely used by anybody for any pupose.
 Please make sure that your source code files contain a mention of the license by putting some comments near the top such as:
 ```